-- If you are a Gulf Coast State College applicant who resides in Bay, Franklin or Gulf County, you may take the CPT/PERT at one of Gulf Coast State College's satellite campuses: Gulf/Franklin campus or North Bay campus
+- If you are a Gulf Coast State College applicant who resides in Bay, Franklin or Gulf County, you may take the CPT/PERT at one of Gulf Coast State College's satellite campuses: Gulf/Franklin campus

 - If you are a Gulf Coast State College applicant who resides outside of Bay, Franklin or Gulf County, you may request to take the CPT/PERT at an off-campus location by completing the CPT/PERT proctor request form.

 - IS THERE A FEE FOR TAKING THE CPT/PERT AND WHAT DO I NEED TO BRING WITH ME TO TAKE

 A $5.00 fee must be paid at the Gulf Coast State College Bookstore or Business Office before you take the CPT/PERT.
 If you are a public high school student who is testing for the Dual Enrollment Program, you are exempt from the required $5.00 fee, but you must bring a current Dual Enrollment Voucher from your high school on the day you are testing.
 (Note: High school students from the following counties are permitted to test for Dual Enrollment purposes: Bay, Franklin and Gulf).